The impact of COVID-19 on the elevator industry and what to do about it

 Transparent B2B communications

-During this time, it’s important to communicate with transparency with anyone involved in your company.
-Of course, this includes employees and customers, but it also applies to any partners and stakeholders.
-This will help your business maintain trusting relationships, encourage others to take appropriate action, and minimize risk to your business and those you work with.
-Consider the following:
+Especially, during this time, it’s important to communicate with transparency with anyone involved in your company.
+Of course, this includes employees and customers.
+Moreover, it also applies to any partners and stakeholders.
+Especially, this will help your business maintain trusting relationships, encourage others to take appropriate action.
+Moreover, it will minimize risk to your business and those you work with.
+So, consider the following:

 - Company safety measures.
 Communicate your company’s COVID-19 safety measures with customers and suppliers.
-These may include preventative measures technicians are taking on-site and any specific instructions for deliveries or those handling inventory.
+Especially, these may include preventative measures technicians are taking on-site and any specific instructions for deliveries or those handling inventory.

 - Guidelines for customer usage.
 Share appropriate COVID-19 guidelines with customers.
-These may include the latest recommendations and ways they can continue using elevators while protecting the public.
+Moreover, these may include the latest recommendations and ways they can continue using elevators while protecting the public.

 - Guidelines for outsourced employees.
 Communicate with any employee contracting or outsourcing companies you work with to encourage sick employees to stay home and still receive compensation.”

 Moreover, we advise keeping up to date with the latest updates on COVID-19 by visiting your federal, provincial, or local health body website.

 So, here are some useful links